6 dead, 24 wounded in shooting at Chicago-area July 4 parade | Law-Order

 Police have not released any details about the victims or wounded.

-The parade began around 10 am but it was suddenly halted about 10 minutes later after shots were fired.
-Hundreds of parade-goers — some visibly bloodied — fled the parade route, leaving behind chairs, baby strollers, plush toys, bicycles and blankets.
+Police, some in camouflage gear and many clutching AR-style weapons, continued to pour into the area.

-Police told people: “Everybody disperse, please.
-It is not safe to be here.”
-Highland Park Police said in a statement early Monday afternoon that five people had been killed and 19 people were taken to hospitals. but those numbers were revised soon after at the news conference.
+Armed FBI agents in camouflage escorted a family with two small girls across Central Street hours after the shooting.
+The children looked visibly frightened even as their mother attempted to reassure them that the agents leading and flanking them would protect them.

-Video shot by a Sun-Times journalist after the gunfire rang out shows a band on a float continuing to play as people run past, screaming.
+“Don't worry, you're safe now,” she told them.
+“These guys will protect you.”
+Highland Park Police initially said in a statement early Monday afternoon that five people had been killed and 19 people were taken to hospitals. but those numbers were revised at the news conference.

 Gina Troiani and her son were lined up with his daycare class ready to walk onto the parade route when she heard a loud sound that she believed was fireworks — until she heard people yell about a shooter.